rdiez/Tools/RunInNewConsole/README.txt

                        This option always closes the console after the command terminates, regardless of the status code.

- --terminal-type=xxx  Use the given terminal emulator, defaults to 'konsole'
+ --terminal-type=xxx  Use the given terminal emulator, defaults to 'konsole'.
-                      (the only implemented type at the moment).
+                      'xfce4-terminal' is also available.

- --konsole-title="my title"
+ --console-title="my title"

- --konsole-icon="icon name"  Icons are normally .png files on your system.
-                             Examples are kcmkwm or applications-office.
- --konsole-no-close          Keep the console open after the command terminates.
+ --console-no-close          Keep the console open after the command terminates.
                              Option --remain-open is more comfortable, as you can type "exit" to close the console.
 This option can also help debug run-in-new-console.sh itself.

+ --console-icon="icon name"  Icons are normally .png files on your system.
+                             Examples are "kcmkwm" or "applications-office".
+                             You can also specify the path to an image file (like a .png file).

- --konsole-discard-stderr    Sometimes Konsole spits out too many errors or warnings on the terminal
+ --console-discard-stderr    Sometimes Konsole spits out too many errors or warnings on the terminal
                              where run-in-new-console.sh runs.
 For example, I have seen often D-Bus warnings.
                              This option keeps your terminal clean at the risk of missing important error messages.

  --help     displays this help text
- --version  displays the tool's version number (currently 1.05) --license  prints license information
+ --version  displays the tool's version number (currently 1.07) --license  prints license information

 Usage example, as you would manually type it: